 - Select the Transcript button, choose your file, and upload.

-With this 6 step process, I have been able to create a 4 to 5-minute video, clean up the transcription, and auto synchronize it to YouTube and within 45 minutes.
+With this 6 step process, I have been able to create a 4 to 5-minute video, clean up the transcription, and auto-synchronizes it to YouTube and within 45 minutes.
 If you have any questions on how this is done, please contact me.